Last update 3rd November 2020

 We are providing regular updates on this page for those of you concerned about the Coronavirus situation and the possible impact on your holiday.

-At present, whilst restrictions are very likely to subsequently be extended, all holidays operating from June 15th onwards are still scheduled to go ahead as normal.
-For those affected in some way, who are unable or unwilling to travel regardless of your 2020 departure date, we are allowing changes to travel dates at no cancellation penalty (subject to the airline policy where applicable) and this can include dates in 2021, or the date can be left open if required, to allow more time to decide.
+The Mega Yacht island-hopping voyages in Greece of Variety Cruises have been running successfully in summer 2020 with weekly, departures, as were the island-hopping trips in Croatia (though these are were subject to quarantine requirements on return to the UK) , whilst Variety cruises will re-start their first departure in the Seychelles in January 2021.
+The Tall Ships of Star Clippers are still suspended in all destinations till the spring.
+For those affected in some way, who are unable to travel due to official restrictions, regardless of your departure date, we are allowing changes to travel dates at no cancellation penalty (subject to the airline policy where applicable) and this can include dates in 2021, or the date can be left open if required, to allow more time to decide.
 In such instances, we would provide you with an official credit note that will still have full ATOL/ABTA protection.

 If you wish to discuss your arrangements, please contact us, and we will happy to advise on the current situation and what we can do to help.

 The Seafarer office is open as usual, though with some of our staff working from home and still able to answer calls thanks to our IT and telephone system set up.

 We will update this page as more information becomes available.

 In the meantime, we wish all of you the best and look forward to better times soon.

 FREQUENTLY ASKED QUESTIONS

 Holidays Booked For Summer 2021